-Weekly wet season water type composites are thus overlaid in ArcGIS (i.e., presence/absence of one wet season water type) and normalised, to compute each year a seasonal normalised frequency maps of occurrence of wet season water type.
+Seasonal wet season water type map: Weekly wet season water type composites are then overlaid in ArcGIS (i.e., presence/absence of one wet season water type) and normalised, to compute each year a seasonal normalised frequency maps of occurrence of wet season water type.
 Pixel (or cell) values of these maps range from 1 to 22; with a value of 22 meaning that one pixel has been exposed 22 weeks out of 22 weeks of the wet season.
 Annual frequency maps are normalised (0-1) and overlaid in ArcGIS to create multi-annual normalised frequency composites of occurrence of wet season water types.

-Multi-annual composites are calculated over different time frames, including (i) all previous wet seasons (2003-18) and (ii) a typical recovery period for Reef corals (2012-2017).
+Reference maps: multi-annual reference composites are calculated using the seasonal MODIS water type maps over different time frames, including (i) a long-term () period (2002-03 to 2018-19: 16 wet seasons) and (ii) a typical recovery period for Reef corals (2011-12 to2016-17).
 Composite frequency maps are also produced to represent typical wet year and dry year conditions.
 To account for broad-scale spatial variability in wet season river flows, wet- and dry-year maps are first produced separately by averaging frequency maps from the wettest and driest years in each NRM region.
-Wet years are defined as those in the top quartile for total catchment discharge in the NRM region; dry years as those in the bottom quartile (Table 3-2).
+Wet years are defined as those in the top quartile for total catchment discharge in the NRM region; dry years as those in the bottom quartile (Table 3-3).